Posts

 Image

-An Amazing One Volume History of the Civil War Bruce Catton (1899-1978) When I was a freshman in college, way back in 1986, I happened upon a Bruce Catton (1899-1978) book in the bookstore while buying all of my textbooks for my first semester.
+An Amazing One Volume History of the Civil War Originally published in 1956.
+When I was a freshman in college, way back in 1986, I happened upon a Bruce Catton (1899-1978) book in the bookstore while buying all of my textbooks for my first semester.
 I picked it up just because I was in a mood to be educated with something that looked more interesting and less daunting than my economics and math textbooks.
-My fascination with all things Civil War began with that book (I sold it in a fit of stupidity a couple of years later).
+My fascination with all things Civil War began with that book.
+I traded it in a fit of stupidity a couple of years later at a used book store near campus.
 I read his trilogy, re-printed articles in American Heritage and then I moved on to other talented authors, such as James McPherson.
-Rather stupidly, I forgot how truly gifted Catton was as a writer and I just assumed that because Catton was the historian of my childhood, he was an inferior writer.
+Bruce Catton (1899-1978) I had forgotten how truly gifted Catton was as a writer and I just assumed that because Catton was the historian of my childhood, he was an inferior writer.
 Why?
 I don't know.
-I picked up this This Hallowed Ground: The Story of the Union Side of the Civil War to read on a family vacation and I was reminded, once ...
+I picked up this older copy (see picture above) of This Hallowed Ground: The Story of ...